Richard de Lucy: Life

-When Henry II came to the throne in 1154, De Lucy was made Chief Justiciar of England jointly with Robert de Beaumont, Earl of Leicester.
+When King Henry II came to the throne in 1154, De Lucy was made Chief Justiciar of England jointly with Robert de Beaumont, Earl of Leicester.
 When de Beaumont died in 1168, De Lucy continued to hold the office in his own right.
 One of the members of his household was Roger fitzReinfrid, the brother of Walter de Coutances.
 Roger became a royal judge and later donated land to Lesnes Abbey in Kent, which had been founded by De Lucy.

+During the Revolt of 1173–74 Henry II made Richard de Lucy regent and him in charge of the kingdom's defence while Henry II campaigned in mainland Europe.
 He resigned his office between September 1178 and Easter of 1179, and retired to Lesnes Abbey, where, three months later on 14 July 1179, he died and was buried.

 Legacy

 Richard's son Godfrey de Lucy entered the clergy and became bishop of Winchester (1189–1204).
 Richard's eldest son Geoffrey de Lucy predeceased him and Geoffrey's two sons Geoffrey and Richard died without children early in the reign of Richard I (r.
 1189–1199).
 This led to protracted litigation over his estate between Richard and Geoffrey's daughters that lasted until the reign of Henry III (r.
 1216–1272).